Lokacitron123/Next.js-Stripe-E-Commerce-/README.md

     ```bash
    npm install
    ```
-4. Upon completion
-   upon up one more terminal and run the prisma command to generate prisma
+4. Upon completion, opon up one more terminal and run the prisma command to generate prisma
     ```bash
    npx prisma generate
    ```